 In principle, carbon finance is based on an "ex-post" or results-based financing (RBF) modality, meaning that an emission reduction has to be achieved, reported and verified before it can be issued and transferred.
-This is generally also the norm for voluntary standards currently active in the AFOLU sectors (e.g. Verra, Plan Vivo, and American Carbon Registry), but an increasing number of exceptions are emerging whereby standards issue "ex-ante" credits (e.g. Gold Standard) (DEHSt, 2018).
-The sale of ex-ante credits enables the covering of project establishment costs using carbon finance (Malin et al., 2013).
+This is generally also the norm for voluntary standards currently active in the AFOLU sectors (e.g. Verra, Plan Vivo, and American Carbon Registry), but an increasing number of exceptions are emerging whereby standards issue "ex-ante" credits (e.g. Gold generating, transacting and accounting for the use of the carbon credit."
+(World Bank, 2020, p.
+49)